Course Overview

 Laboratory Pages

+Laboratories build a continuous path from basic C syntax to reusable modules and algorithms.
 Each laboratory has its own dedicated page with tasks and step-by-step instructions.

 - Laboratory 1 – UNIX Tools and Development Environment

-- Laboratory 3 – Control Statements
+- Laboratory 3 – Loops, ASCII Tables and Repeated Calculations

-- Laboratory 5 – Arrays and Strings
+- Laboratory 5 – Structures, Header Files and Multi-file Programs

-- Laboratory 6 – Pointers
+- Laboratory 6 – Date Structures and Calendar Calculations

-- Laboratory 7 – Dynamic Memory
+- Laboratory 7 – Arrays, Pointers and Dynamic Memory

-- Laboratory 8 – Structures and typedef
+- Laboratory 8 – Sorting Arrays of Long Integers